-Fun jello shots with candy corn colors that can easily be transformed into jello cups without alcohol so that you can cater to everyone.
+Fun jello shots with candy corn colors that can easily be transformed into jello cups without alcohol, so that you can cater to everyone.
 They combine the nostalgia of the popular candy with the thrill of a boozy shot.
-They can be made in advance and are a must for Halloween night!
+They're simple to put together; just follow my tips.
+They are a must for Halloween night and can be made in advance, so you can enjoy the holiday!

 These jello shots bring a unique and eye-catching element to your party or get-together.
 They combine the sweetness of jello and candy corn with a kick and unique flavor from the vodka.

-- Easy to make: there's some mixing and then waiting for the gelatin layers to set.
+There's some mixing and then waiting for the gelatin layers to set, but it's a pretty simple and easy recipe.

-- Lemon jello: we use Jell-O lemon gelatin.
+- Lemon jello: I use Jell-O lemon gelatin.

-- Orange jello: we use Jell-O orange gelatin.
+- Orange jello: I use Jell-O orange gelatin.

 - Vodka: omit if making jello cups for kids.